gnafit/gna/doc/source/tutorial/simple_transformations.rst

 The work flow for a histogram is very similar to the one of the array.
 The object has a single transformation `hist` with a single output `hist`.

-The main difference is that ``DataType`` of the histogram now has histogram edges defined.
-On the line 19 `datatype.edges` C++ vector is accessed and converted to to the python list.
+The main difference is that ``DataType`` of the histogram now has definite histogram edges .
+On the line 19 `datatype.edges` C++ vector is accessed and converted to the python list.

 The code produces the following output: